dottjt/plastic/chapters/05-date.md

 For a moment I stand there.
 Paralysed in my own unbecoming.
 Entirely unresponsive to the world and it's misgivings.
 It hurts to breathe, but that's okay.
 At least it indicates that I still have a breath at all.
 I see her standing there.
 Awkwardly.
 I break down into a flurry of tears.
 I think she's upset too, although perhaps for different reasons.
 How was I not her type?
 I was her everything.
 Perhaps that was just the narrative I'd told myself.
 The breathing becomes harder.
 My stomach freezes into a hurl of black ice.
 Why was I so worthless?
 Why couldn't I just have something nice happen in my life for once?
 I see her turn away.
 Please don't leave.
 A million different thoughts rush through my mind, all seemingly inconsequential to the experience of life.
 Her nice legs disappear.
 I try to compose myself, but I don't see the point.
 I need to get out of this joint.
 Hell, it would have been nice to have had a joint on hand as well, but I didn't really think that far.
 I stumble out of the pub and I vomit into the gutter of the sidewalk.
 Face down.
 Nervous.
 Alone.
 Thinking of Milo.
 How much I missed her already.
 I pick myself up and start walking towards the station.
 The misery had just begun and I had no idea how to stop it.

+I recieve a text on my phone.

+"Oh, and please don't text or call me."

 ## Scene 3 END